daqhris/daqhris.github.io/crypto-growth-fund.md

 ## Goals
 [Shawn Carter](https://twitter.com/sc) (aka JAY-Z) said it in the best possible way on one of his hit song: [*The Story of O.J.*](https://www.youtube.com/watch?v=RM7lw0Ovzq0) which aligns well with the fund's perspective.
-Another great influence is the leaders at [Andreessen Horowitz (a16z)](https://a16z.com/about/) venture capital firm who coined the motto [*Software is eating the world*](https://a16z.com/2011/08/20/why-software-is-eating-the-world/).
+Another great influence is the venture capital firm [Andreessen Horowitz (a16z)](https://a16z.com/about/) that coined the motto [*Software is eating the world*](https://a16z.com/2011/08/20/why-software-is-eating-the-world/).

 **Main Targets**:
 1. Foster [decentralized digital assets, protocols and platforms](https://www.investopedia.com/decentralized-finance-defi-5113835).